yopox/decade-jam/readme.md

 ## Fight

-The logic of battles is written in `Ocaml` in the `fight/` directory.
+The logic of battles is written in `Rust` in the `battle-logic/` directory.